ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 - Perform periodic reviews

-The generation of PyAnsys documentation uses `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and an Ansys-branded theme (pyansys-sphinx-theme) to assemble content comes from docstrings, reStructuredText (RST) files, and Python (PY) example files.
+The generation of PyAnsys documentation uses `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and an Ansys-branded theme (`pyansys-sphinx-theme <https://github.com/pyansys/pyansys-sphinx-theme>`_) to assemble content that comes from docstrings, reStructuredText (RST) files, and Python (PY) example files.

 Docstrings
 ----------
 Docstrings must be formatted so that Sphinx can parse them.
-You can use either the ``numpydoc``or ``napoleon`` Sphinx extension:
+You can use either of these Sphinx extensions:

  - `numpydoc <https://pypi.org/project/numpydoc/>`_
  - `napoleon <https://pypi.org/project/sphinxcontrib-napoleon/>`_